kmendell/thinpi/README.md

 If you encounter any errors please open a issue and email getthinpi@gmail.com

-## ThinPi Usage

-Upon the first boot of the Pi you will be prompted by a custom LXDE Desktop

-The start menu in the top left holds all functtions you will need to use thin pi

-Under ThinPi > Connect Manager - This is where you will go to connect to the servers you have added in the config files

-Under ThinPi > Config Manager - This is where youll go to add or remove servers to the config file that the Connect Manager will read from

-There are also options for a Terminal and File Manager (In most cases these will only be used by the admin)

-Custom Commands included in this distro are:

-**editmenu - This will open up the Start Menu Editor to edit the menu items shown to the user

-**showconfig - This will open the file manager to the config directory if you need to maually edit or remove servers or devices from the config file

-thinpi-cli - Admin Console for system commands

-** : Included only in the image release

 ## Contributing

 Email: getthinpi@gmail.com to join the team and discuss certain changes or improvements